Medically reviewed by Dr. Lucky (Lakshman Mulpuri MD)

-Plant-based protein powder are whey-free, meaning they contain no protein from whey, making them the safest protein powder option for your health and athletic performance.
+Plant-based protein powders are dairy-free, meaning they contain no protein from whey or other dairy byproducts, making them a comparable and safe protein powder option for your health and athletic performance.

 Some of the plant-based protein supplements we love are 22 Days Nutrition and NuFyx.
 For more whey-free supplement options, check out our favorites below.

 - Young VR, Pellett PL.
 Plant proteins in relation to human protein and amino acid nutrition.
 Am J Clin Nutr.
 May 1994;59(5 Suppl):1203s-1212s. doi:10.1093/ajcn/59.5.1203S

 - Mariotti F, Gardner CD.
 Dietary Protein and Amino Acids in Vegetarian Diets-A Review.
 Nutrients.
 Nov 4 2019;11(11)doi:10.3390/nu11112661

 - Vasconcelos Q, Bachur TPR, Aragão GF.
 Whey protein supplementation and its potentially adverse effects on health: a systematic review.
 Appl Physiol Nutr Metab.
 Jan 2021;46(1):27-33. doi:10.1139/apnm-2020-0370

 - Can the right diet get rid of acne? https://www.aad.org/public/diseases/acne/causes/diet

 - Song M, Fung TT, Hu FB, et al. Association of Animal and Plant Protein Intake With All-Cause and Cause-Specific Mortality.
 JAMA Intern Med.
 Oct 1 2016;176(10):1453-1463. doi:10.1001/jamainternmed.2016.4182